Power BI Report On Crimes Against Children From 2001 To 2012

 - Use a line chart with

-Year
+Year and CrimeCount.

 - Apply a slicer for

-CRIME HEAD
+CRIME HEAD.

 - Research Question: How has each type of crime evolved over time?